All I can say is tremendous.

 Truck accidents can cause significant injuries and fatalities because of the truck’s size and weight compared to a typical passenger vehicle.
 In addition, the dangers of truck collisions are worse when the trucks carry hazardous or flammable materials.
-Because truck crashes can be so devastating, trucking companies are responsible for ensuring their vehicles are safe to drive and that their drivers are skilled enough to operate the truck safely.
+Because truck crashes can be so devastating, trucking companies are responsible for ensuring their vehicles are safe to drive and that their drivers are skilled enough to operate the trucks safely.

 The Federal Motor Carrier Safety Administration (FMCSA) sets rules and regulations that trucking companies and drivers must comply with.
 For example, the FMCSA sets regulations about driver qualifications, maintenance requirements, and hours of service.